joejcox/react-firebase-auth/README.md

 #### Folder Structure

 The `public` folder will be used to handle the static assets (favicon, index.html etc).
 On top of this, I will also be creating folders within the src directory for `components`, `context` and `lib`.
-The `context` folder will of course hold context such as the user authentication state andThe `lib` folder will hold any libraries in use such as `Firebase`.
+The `context` folder will of course hold context such as the user authentication state andThe `lib` folder will hold any libraries or development kits in use such as `Firebase`.

 ### [Configuring the compiler, Babel](#configuring-the-compiler-babel)